 The HSCG considers that it is likely that new cosmetic legislation will be introduced.
 In order to accomodate the many handcrafted soap and cosmetic business, our position is that the following provisions should be included in any new cosmetic legislation:

 - Registration: Voluntary (not mandatory) registration for cosmetic businesses with less than $2 million in gross annual sales.

 - User & Other Fees: Cosmetic businesses with less than $2 million in gross annual sales will not be subject to any user fees or other fees.

 - Batch Reporting: Cosmetic businesses with less than $2 million in gross annual sales will not be required to file batch reports with the FDA

 Regulations are the implementation of any legislation passed by Congress and approved into law.
 The process for implementing new regulations or changing existing regulations is lengthy and detailed and has many opportunities for input from concerned parties.
 The HSCG monitors potential regulation changes or implementations and provides input when needed to ensure that the needs of our industry are addressed.

 In August 2012, the HSCG submitted a Citizen Petition to change the wording of the existing labeling regulations to allow a USPS Post Office Box in lieu of a street address on product labels.
+The petition was denied, but in the response the FDA provided additional information that will be helpful to handcrafters.
 See the full details.

 If you would like to receive updates and are not yet on our mailing list, you can Register and select to receive legislative updates as they become available.